StarRocks/starrocks/docs/en/data_source/catalog/jdbc_catalog.md

 Also, you can directly transform and load data from JDBC data sources by using [INSERT INTO](../../sql-reference/sql-statements/data-manipulation/INSERT.md) based on JDBC catalogs.

-JDBC catalogs currently support MySQL and PostgreSQL.
+JDBC catalogs currently support MySQL and PostgreSQL and Oracle.

 ## Prerequisites